Lord Sumption is at it again, writing from his place at the high table as one the UK’s top jurists…

 “Those who do not want to run the risk of being infected can isolate themselves voluntarily.
 They will be no worse off than they are under the current compulsory regime.
 The rest of us can then get on with our lives.”

-Indeed, by the end, Sumption seems to have abandoned any semblance of reasoned argument, choosing instead the oldest ploy in the game: appealing to people’s common sense.
+Indeed, by the end, Sumption seems to have abandoned any semblance of reasoned argument, choosing instead the oldest ploy in the game: appealing to common sense.

 “The prime minister told the House of Commons on Monday that his new so-called plan was workable because the British would use their common sense.
 In that case, why not allow them to do so by leaving the decisions to them?”

-Any such appeal is nonsense otherwise we’d have schools of common sense in every university in the land.
+Any such appeal is ridiculous otherwise we’d have schools of common sense in every university in the land.
 “Common sense” is merely the “wisdom of the crowd” in another guise and it is quite clear where that rapidly takes us: to crowds of people dancing the conga down the street.
 This is another plea to “ignore the experts” at a time when we need experts the most.
 This also happens to be the most shameless of all his arguments.
-Here, after all, is an authority in one field not only posing as an authority in an unrelated discipline decrying the very experts who are best qualified to render a proper judgement.
+Here, after all, is an authority in one field not only posing as an authority in an unrelated discipline but decrying the very experts who are best qualified to render a proper judgement.
 I wonder how he’d feel if Jurgen Klopp, Hilary Mantel, or Renée Zellweger turned up at the High Court to render their verdicts given their being at the top of their respective games.